DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/getting-started.md

 # React Chart - Getting Started

 ## Overview

-DevExtreme React Chart is a data visualization component providing bar, line, stacked, area, scatter, pie and other series.
-It has axis plugin for display scale and legend plugin for a description of series.
-Now, DevExtreme React Chart is the stateless component and that depends on properties and working in a controlled mode only.
-The DevExtreme Chart component has a composable and extendable plugin-based architecture and is provided with Twitter Bootstrap and Material UI rendering and theming out of the box.
+The DevExtreme React Chart is a component that visualizes data using a variety of series types, including bar, line, area, scatter, pie, and more.
+It is a stateless component - it relies on properties and works in controlled mode only.
+The DevExtreme React Chart has a composable and extendable architecture in which additional elements (such as axes, legend, grid) are provided by plugins.
+Twitter Bootstrap and Material UI rendering and theming are supported out of the box.

 ## Installation